yzJiang9/yzJiang9.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Greetings!
-I am a Ph.D student in the Program of Computational Biology and Bionformatics ([CB&B](https://cbb.yale.edu/)) at Yale University.
+I am a Ph.D. student in the Program of Computational Biology and Bionformatics ([CB&B](https://cbb.yale.edu/)) at Yale University.

 I am supervised by [Mark B. Gertsein](http://www.gersteinlab.org/), the Albert L. Williams Professor of Biomedical Informatics.
 I have a broad interest in functional genomics, particularly understanding roles of non-coding regions in the human genome with multi-omics data.